phoenixframework/phoenix/guides/docs/channels.md

 ### Channel Routes

-Channel routes are defined in socket handlers, such as `lib/hello_web/channels/user_socket.ex` in the example app below.
+Channel routes are defined in socket handlers, such as `HelloWeb.UserSocket` in the example above.
 They match on the topic string and dispatch matching requests to the given Channel module.

 The star character `*` acts as a wildcard matcher, so in the following example route, requests for `elixir:ecto` and `elixir:phoenix` would both be dispatched to the `ElixirTopicChannel`.